mdemartinis/GithubActions/README.md

 The solution is composed by Terraform, Go, and YML files, in order to deploy the infrastructure, test it and automate the entire process using GitHub Actions.

-As you may notice, the branch "main" is empty.
-This is because all files were committed to the branch "pipeline" and are pending to merge with a Pull Request.
+As you may notice, the branch *main* is empty.
+This is because all files were committed to the branch *pipeline* and are pending to merge with a Pull Request.

 The GitHub Action workflow for CI runs on Pull Request creation.
 As first step, it lints the entire code base, to verify that everything has been written following the highest standards.
-Then it proceeds preparing the runner to execute the test with Terratest.
+Then it proceeds to prepare the runner to execute the test with Terratest.

 ---